inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 # Testing for performance

 For performance testing, we used [criterion](https://github.com/bheisler/criterion.rs) to benchmark the simple `ExprBoxed::eval` vs `ExprTopo::eval`.
-This code basically just builds up a really big (as in, 131072 nodes) recursive structure (using unfold/fold, because they're honestly really convenient) and evaluates it a bunch of times.
+This code basically just builds up a really big (as in, 131072 nodes) recursive structure (using `expand`/`collapse`, because they're honestly really convenient) and evaluates it a bunch of times.
 I also ran this test on recursive structures of other sizes, because graphs are cool.
-You can find the benchmarks [defined here](https://github.com/inanna-malick/rust-schemes/blob/99620b4f9a0bb742996c0dece342c50c4ab31071/benches/expr.rs).
+You can find the benchmarks [defined here](https://github.com/inanna-malick/rust-schemes/blob/f9fd5cf52f0fd486ead3d140c0fc40c588c4b4e0/benches/expr.rs).

 <pre><font color="#A6CC70">Evaluate expression tree of depth 17 with standard boxed method</font>
                         time:   [722.18 µs <font color="#77A8D9"><b>733.00 µs</b></font> 746.43 µs]

-<font color="#A6CC70">Evaluate expression tree of depth 17 with my new fold method</font>
+<font color="#A6CC70">Evaluate expression tree of depth 17 with my collapse_layers method</font>
                         time:   [477.87 µs <font color="#77A8D9"><b>482.54 µs</b></font> 488.58 µs]
 </pre>